Flexiform are proud to announce they are a Living Wage employer.

 Nick Hewitt , Managing Director of Flexiform and Asgard said “We are pleased to announce that Flexiform Business Furniture has become a recognised Living Wage employer, paying the living wage to all of our staff across the business”.

-Becoming a Living Wage employer means that Flexiform joins those employers across the country who choose to pay a living wage well above the £6.70* per hour which is required by the Government’s minimum wage.
+Becoming a Living Wage employer means that Flexiform joins those employers across the country who choose to pay a living wage above the amount required by the Government’s minimum wage.

 “Although the majority of our employees have always been paid more than the Living Wage we have moved this year to make sure that this extends to all of our permanent employees”.